 (Audit of the Universe, chapter 3.4)

-We’ve gone from cleansing being a necessity, with worldwide access to enough clean water being the ideal, to countries having to be aware of wasting water in bathing.
+We’ve gone from cleansing being a necessity, with universal access to enough clean water being the ideal, to countries having to be aware of wasting water in bathing.
 For example, the average UK citizen taking a daily eight-minute power shower uses around 136 liters/29 UK gallons of hot water, or 16 liters a minute, whereas the total amount of water an African family uses in a day is 23 liters a day ( 8300 liters per year).Our daily shower uses about 3.6 gallons/minute, whereas an African family uses 5 gallons/day.
 Click To Tweet

 The Ganges River in India flows through the café, allowing us to observe an astonishing ritual.
 Benares (Varanasi), considered by Hindus to be the most sacred city in India, is crowded with corpses on rafts and with fecal matter.
 Human waste leaks into it; however, the Hindus still float their decomposing dead on rafts in the water and then bathe ceremonially in the polluted wastewater.
-Hindus traditionally place great significance on bathing in the Ganges or coming to India’s holiest city to die, be cremated and/or floated in the Ganges.
+Hindus traditionally place great significance on bathing in the Ganges or coming to India’s holiest city to die, be cremated, and floated in the Ganges.